Chapter 8: Advanced Techniques

 - Birthday order

-- Who's had the most coffee
+- Who has had the most coffee

 Change the questions:

-- "What's your biggest win yesterday?"
+- "What is your biggest win yesterday?"

-- "What's your biggest risk today?"
+- "What is your biggest risk today?"

 - "Who needs help from the team?"